SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 Twilight comes over and starts looking at my pile of notes.

+I falter.
+"I uh, I… Hug!"

 I quickly hug her as I hear her magic levitating the notes.
 Repeating after Twilight I start breathing in and out of the same paper bag quietly.

-Twilight seems to notice and just hugs me tighter.
+Twilight seems to notice and hugs me tighter.
 She whispers to me, "Oh Pinkie, you're such a good friend."